 Throughout his career, Fabien has pioneered works at the intersection of user experience and data science.
 Most notably, he developed Digital Footprinting techniques that analyze network data to improve the observations of human mobility, urban attractiveness and hyper-congestion.
 Also he co-created Quadrigram, a visual programming environment that democratizes data manipulation and visualization as part of a practice he coined as Sketching with Data .

 Fabien holds a Ph.D. degree in Computer Science and Digital Communications from Universitat Pompeu Fabra (UPF) in Barcelona, Spain.
 Along his academic journey, he was also affiliated with the Senseable City Lab at the Massachusetts Institute of Technology (MIT).
-Prior to his graduate studies, he joined the Swiss Federal Institute of Technologies in Lausanne (EPFL) to manage and study collaborative applications.
-Subsequently, Fabien co-founded Simpliquity, an EPFL spin-off that produced for the Boeing Company an air-travel detection systems used in experience sampling surveys.
-Earlier in 1997, he developed a web directory popular in Switzerland that he later sold to finance his studies at Biel School of Engineering and work in Silicon Valley.
+Prior to his graduate studies, he joined the Swiss Federal Institute of Technologies in Lausanne (EPFL) to manage and study the use of collaborative applications.
+Subsequently, Fabien co-founded Simpliquity, an EPFL spin-off that produced for the Boeing Company an air-travel detection system used in experience sampling surveys.
+Earlier in 1997, he developed a web directory popular in Switzerland that he later sold to finance his studies at Biel School of Engineering and move to Silicon Valley.

-In addition to occasionally lecture at Universitat Pompeu Fabra (UPF), Geneva University of Art and Design (HEAD) and the Institute of Advanced Architecture of Catalunya (IAAC), Fabien speaks in conferences such as O'Reilly Strata, Picnic, Lift, Barcelona Design Week, and Smart City World Congress.
+In addition to occasionally lecture in universities, design and business schools, Fabien speaks in conferences such as O'Reilly Strata, TEDx, Picnic, Lift, IoT Shift, Barcelona Design Week, and Smart City World Congress.

 Selected media coverage